ryanatkn/gro/src/docs/deploy.md

 # deploy

 The [`gro deploy`](/src/deploy.task.ts)
-task is designed to support static deployments to [GitHub pages](https://pages.github.com/), but what it actually does is just push builds to a branch.
+task was originally designed to support static deployments to [GitHub pages](https://pages.github.com/), but what it actually does is just [build](./build.md) and push to a branch.
 **Importantly, Gro force pushes to the `deploy` branch**;
 this is because Gro treats your deployment branch as disposable, able to be deleted or squashed or whatever whenever.